-Trump Administration Weighs Withdrawal From South Korea Trade Pact
+Trump administration weighs withdrawal from South Korea trade pact

-The Trump administration is weighing giving notice to South Korea of plans to withdraw from the five-year-old bilateral trade pact, with a decision coming as soon as this coming week, according to people familiar with the matter.
+The Trump administration is weighing giving notice to South Korea of plans to withdraw from a five-year-old bilateral trade pact, with a decision arriving as soon as this coming week, according to people familiar with the matter.

 Continue Reading Below